Niall-Keating/Notes/Quick Capture.md

 		- Export option for csv, excel etc
 		- NOtes section to store notes on device?
 		- API to pull out from dms instance
-			- or possibly an option to push to an ins
+			- or possibly an option to push to an instance
+-
-- owners
+- owners for each sections,
+	- i.e factor

 ## Things we need